rplofino/hello-world/README.md

 # hello-world

+Hi Fellas!

-This is my first repository
+This is my first repository in github.
+Teach me how to navigate here.